Smoky Oven Baked Salmon with Horseradish Sauce

-A true holiday classic, Smoky Oven Baked Salmon with Horseradish Sauce, that can be served warm for dinner or cold as an appetizer.
+Smoky Oven Baked Salmon with Horseradish Sauce – An easy, delicious dish that’s loaded with incredibly smoky, zesty, and salty flavors!
+This baked salmon with homemade horseradish sauce can be served warm for dinner or cold as an appetizer.

-It was my first Christmas as a newlywed, as a working girl with a job that required a degree, and as a homeowner.
+It was my first big party as a newlywed, as a working girl with a job that required a degree, and as a homeowner.

 The problem was, I’d never made that many dishes all by myself.
 I’d always had my mom, or several friends to cook with, when hosting a get-together.

 The day of the party I felt completely overwhelmed.

 Fortunately for me, an older and wiser friend had anticipated this, and brought me a traditional Smoked Salmon Recipe with Creamy Horseradish Sauce to serve at the party.

 She brought it over several hours before the party started and told me to cross a couple recipes off my list.
 The salmon would be more than enough to fill in the gaps.

 At first, I was hesitant… Change my plans last minute?

 Yet, I gave in to her kind advice and generous gift.
 And the party was a huge success!